Chulong-Li/Real-time-Sentiment-Tracking-on-Twitter-for-Brand-Improvement-and-Trend-Recognition/README.md

 ## Challenges
 - Unstructured tweet texts may contain messy code and emoji characters
-- Some brands may take a long time to collection enough data to perform useful insights since they target specify groups of people
+- Some brands may take a long time to collection enough data to perform analysis on issue emerging since they target specify groups of people
-- Some hot words will uncover useful insights only after being tracked more than an hour
+- Some hot words will uncover useful insights only after appearing more than 10k times on tweets
 - Plotly doesn't have well-document on reference making customize dashboard much harder
 - More challenges on the way, but Google, StackOverFlow, Towards Data Science, and GitHub will always be your best friends